 Datasets: This assignment makes use of the following two datasets; more information is provided on the Datasets page, but what's here is sufficient for you to complete the assignment.

-Setup Instructions: We recommend using Google Sheets for the Data Analysis problems.
+Setup Instructions: We recommend using Google Sheets for Problems 1-13.
 If you use Excel or another spreadsheet program we may not be able to help you with special features, and you should explain any nonstandard features that you use.

 - Download the two datasets by clicking on the links above.